rmaguado/radio-foundation/README.md

 - implement use multiple slices at once
 - write userguide for data processing
 - add unit tests
+- add docstrings and type hints
 - implement more datasets and benchmarks
-- add comments showing modification

 ## Overview